asvd/viewport/README.md

   you wish to display a viewport position as a range (like on a scrollbar).

-There are also the similar properties the horizontal dimension:
+There are also the similar properties for the horizontal dimension:

 - `viewportLeftLocation` - horizontal scrolling progress of a viewport relatively to the section;